The following categories of projects are eligible for funding under the Clean Water State Revolving Fund (CWSRF) Program:

 An estimated 60 percent of current water pollution is attributed to stormwater runoff.
 Non-point source pollution can contaminate drinking water, destroy wildlife habitat, close beaches, kill fish and cause many other serious environmental and public health problems.
 Every year, millions of dollars are spent to restore and protect areas damaged by non-point source pollutants.

-Nonpoint Source Pollution/Stormwater Management Projects that are eligible for funding through NJ H2LOans include:
+Nonpoint Source Pollution/Stormwater Management Projects that are eligible for funding through the Water Bank include:

-Such as street sweepers, sewer flushing and cleaning equipment, dump trucks, crawler loaders, skimmer boats, aquatic weed harvesters and outfall netting may be financed under the Program.
+Such as street sweepers, sewer flushing and cleaning equipment, dump trucks, crawler loaders, skimmer boats, aquatic weed harvesters and outfall netting may be financed under the Water Bank Program.

 Projects such as manure/feedlot management, stream and lake bank stabilization, lake dredging and restoration and salt dome construction are eligible project types.